 Campers will have the opportunity to explore the property of Ondessonk during their week at camp.
 Nature instructors will take campers on an expedition they’ll never forget—over, under, and through waterfalls, split-rock formations, lakes, streams, and bluffs.
 Throughout the day, campers will play nature games and appreciate God’s creation.

-Campers will have the opportunity to step out of their comfort zone to grow as an individual and a unit while participating in our challenge course elements.
+Senior Campers (campers aged 14 and 15) will have the opportunity to step out of their comfort zone to grow as an individual and a unit while participating in our challenge course elements.
 Challenge course elements could include the Climbing Wall, Giant Swing, Flying Squirrel, Zipline, or High Jungle.
 Each year, trained staff design a progression for units to help them grow both in the air and on the ground.
-Mini Camp Explorers will have the chance to use the Climbing Wall during their stay to get a taste of our challenge program.

 During the day on Friday, campers will have a day designed to test their skills and cohesion as a unit.
 Activities include an Arrowhead Hunt to test individual skills at different activities, a Special Activity planned around the theme of the week, Tug-of-War against the other units in camp, and a Marathon relay filled with varying activities for every camper in the unit to have a role as they race to the finish line.